rajatchauhan99/Understanding-Basic-Plots-using-Matplotlib.pyplot-as-plt/README.md

 1. creating line graph.         plt.plot(x,y)

-2. bar graph or histograms         plt.bar(x,y)
+2. bar graph          plt.bar(x,y)

+3. For histogram we use plt.hist(x) where x is the univariate variable to work on

 3. scatter plots        plt.scatter(x,y)